railsbridge/docs/sites/workshop/teacher_training.deck.md

 *  Admit your ignorance
 *  Tell people it's ok to make mistakes
 *  Tell people to take breaks when you're frustrated

+# How to set up a welcoming classroom environment?
+2

 *  Assume that anyone you're teaching to has 0 knowledge but infinite intelligence
 *  Check in a lot
 *  Use normal language over jargon
 * Call newly arrived people in to circle or table
 *  Ask new people to introduce themselves

+# How to set up a welcoming classroom environment?
+3

 *  Say up front that it'll be a collaborative learning environment
     * Encourage students to answer each others questions
 *  Ask students "What do you want to get out of class?"